Starting and registering a sole proprietorship

 - Send the forms to the postal address stated on the form.
 Enclose a certified copy of valid identification.

 - You will be notified when a D number has been assigned and the registration process is complete.

 If you are not a citizen of an EU/EEA country, and are planning to run a business in Norway, you need to have a residence permit that will allow you to work here.
 You can find information about the terms and requirements for resident permit on the Norwegian Directorate of Immigration's (UDI) website.

 In the case of a sole proprietorship, your surname must be part of the business name.
 You can also choose a marketing name for your business.
 Read more about choosing names (domains, business names and trademarks).

 How much does it cost?

-It is free to register a sole proprietorship in the Central Coordinating Register for Legal Entities.
-When an enterprise is registered, it will be allocated an organisation number.
-Sole proprietorships that intend to sell goods or have more than five employees must also be registered in the Register of Business Enterprises.
-This costs NOK 2,250 in the case of electronic registration in Altinn, or NOK 2,832 in the case of registration using a paper form.
+The registration fee in the Register of Business Enterprises is NOK 2,250 in the case of electronic registration in Altinn, or NOK 2,832 in the case of registration using a paper form.